lanceman2/quickstream/README.md

 ## quickstream is Generic

-Use it to process video, audio, radio signals, or any data flow that requires fast repetitive data transfer between filter modules.
+Use it to process video, audio, radio signals, or any data flow that requires fast repetitive data transfer between block modules.

 ## quickstream is Fast